KnewHow/StudyScala/README.md

-We will put my node which study scala in it
+We will put my code which study scala in it